OfentseMe/Impact/README.md

 - Tests for collecting numbers from a string.

 - Tests for summarizing collections, including handling edge cases like empty or single-number collections.

+🔧 Key Functions
+- Collecting numbers: Parses a comma-separated string into a set of integers.

+- Summarizing collections: Groups consecutive numbers into ranges (e.g., 6-8 for 6, 7, 8).

+🧪 Testing
+Several JUnit tests ensure the accuracy of the summarization process:

+1. Test for input: Validates input collection from a string.

+2. Test for summarization: Verifies the correct summarization of integer collections into ranges.

+3. Edge cases: Tests handle empty collections, single numbers, and non-consecutive numbers correctly.